mmaiza/faceter/README.md

 * Because `Faceter` uses one-step transformations, it supports inline syntax for the transformations only.
 Blocks are used either to browse the data, or to provide value for the `create` command.

-* Because `Faceter` describes transformations, not the structure of the output, mappers inheritance works differently.
-When you inherit a mapper, the subclass will do all the transformations from its superclass and then add its own.
+* When you inherit a mapper, the subclass will do all the transformations from its superclass and then add its own.
+So the inheritance can be used to deepen transformation as an alternative to chaining mappers.

 The `Faceter` is the **experimental** gem.
-I've wrote it to check whether this "concept" of procedure-like syntax would work fine and not overkill the recipy with details.
+I've wrote it to check whether this "concept" of procedure-like syntax would work fine and not overkill the recipy with too much details.

 Synopsis
 --------